ibm-cloud-docs/watsonx-ai-saas-automation/troubleshoot-validate.md

 <!-- Remember that this is the individual topic template for each troubleshooting entry that belongs in a troubleshooting topic group in the Help left nav group.
 For more information, see the guidance page: https://test.cloud.ibm.com/docs/writing?topic=writing-troubleshooting-topics-->

-# Watsonx AI SaaS validation failed, how do I proceed?
+# Why did the Watsonx AI SaaS validation fail?
 {: #troubleshoot-validate}
 {: troubleshoot}